-Our list of the Top 10 Yellowstone Waterfalls is a way for us to acknowledge these unsung attractions in the world’s first national park.
+Our list of the Top 10 Best Yellowstone Waterfalls is a way for us to acknowledge these unsung attractions in the world’s first national park.

 Indeed, variety reigns supreme where geysers, colorful pools, heaps of wildlife, and a Grand Canyon of its own all compete for visitors’ attention and camera clicks.

 And after having been to this remote corner of northwestern Wyoming (crossing into slivers of Idaho and Montana) a few times, we’re finally in position to name off the best waterfalls that we liked in Yellowstone National Park (America’s version of the Serengeti).